monktastic/blog/pages/keras-tf-pyfunc.md

 ---
 layout: page
-title: Making an independent website
+title: A Keras layer that loads images by index
-description: How to make an independent website with GitHub Pages.
+description: How to use tf.py_func in a keras model
 ---

-### A Keras layer that loads images by index

 Say you have a Keras model that processes images in your training set, stored in numpy array `x_train`.
 Suppose you want it to instead take